rocketmay/hedera-improvement-proposal/HIP/hip-0000-WalletProviderSchema.md

 _Start of Protocol Scope_

 Client Query Protocol
-1. The requesting entity queries the browser for extensions which implement the WET Protocol
+1. The requesting entity queries the browser for extensions which implement the WPS
 2. The requesting entity generates a list of installed web extensions and the Account IDs that the extensions manage
 3. The User selects the desired web extension/Account pair which they want to perform the transaction.
 4. If the web extension does not already list the requesting entity as a connected application, the requesting entity sends a ConnectApplication RPC to the chosen extension.

 Transaction Transfer Protocol
-Refer to HIP-xx Hedera Signing Protocol for the list of RPC's.
-1. The requesting entity prepares the appropriate RPC message as defined in HIP-xx Hedera Signing Protocol.
+1. The requesting entity prepares the appropriate JSON-structured messages definied below.
-2. The requesting entity sends the RPC to the selected web extension.
+2. The requesting entity sends the message to the selected web extension.
-3. The web extension receives the RPC and displays the information to the user, with the option to Approve or Reject the request.
+3. The web extension receives the message and displays the information to the user, with the option to Approve or Reject the request.
-4. The web extension processes the RPC appropriately and provides a return value to the requesting entity.
+4. The web extension processes the message appropriately and provides a return value to the requesting entity.

 _End of Protocol Scope_